jamf/jamfprotect/jamf_protect_api/scripts/python/README.md

 2) A direct installation package from [python.org](https://www.python.org/downloads/macos/)

 ### **requests** Library
 The Python scripts within this repository utilise the third-party Python library **requests**.
-Running this script without the **requests** library installed will result in the following error:
+Running this script without the **requests** library installed will result in the following error: `ModuleNotFoundError: No module named 'requests'`

-`Traceback (most recent call last):
-  File "/Users/username/Documents/generate_computer_compliance_report.py", line 19, in <module>.
-    import requests.
-ModuleNotFoundError: No module named 'requests'`

 **Installing the requests library**
 The **requests** library can be installed by opening Terminal.app (/Applications/Utilities/Terminal.app) on your Mac, after Python3 has been installed, and running this command: